 One thing to take note of is the number of channels an amplifier can serve.
 A channel is a unique power source used to provide a single speaker with power in a sound system.
 To know how many channels you will need, you should first determine the full expanse of your car audio system.
 How many speakers and sub-woofers you have will both make a difference in the total count.
 For example, getting a mono-block amp (a one-channel amplifier) will not power a system with two speakers and a subwoofer or two.
 That would require a 4-channel amp.
-You can also find amplifiers with two and five channels.
+You can also find 2-channel amplifiers and five-channel amplifiers.

 Once you know how many speakers and subwoofers you will have in your car stereo system, you can make sure to get the right number of channels in your amp.
 However, the answer may not be as direct as you might expect.
 While a two-channel amplifier can power two coaxial speakers or woofers (one channel per speaker,) it can also power two sets of coaxial speakers at a time.
 Assuming the speakers are 4-ohms each, is done by wiring two speakers in parallel to each channel, creating a 2-ohm load on the amplifier, which most are stable to that impedance.